 Using a B2B eCommerce platform with customizable workflows helps optimize internal processes in multiple ways.
 One of the use cases is integrating the eCommerce system with the ERP, order management, and fulfillment systems.
 Having the digital bridge between critical business systems enables orders to flow effortlessly and makes their data available to whoever needs it.

 A common pain point for product researchers is finding suitable packaging in just the right configuration to meet their needs.
-With eCommerce, packaging companies can make the search process easier.
+With digital commerce transformation, packaging companies can make the search process easier.

 For example, you can create personalized catalogs that meet the customer’s packaging needs.
 Search can be configured by product description, SKU, or even by solution.
 By reducing the pain of product identification, you remove friction and increase closing rates.